NSS-IITPatna/NSS-backend/README.md

   *  Address

 * JSON Response:
-  {__
+  { <br>
-	status: // Status code returned by the api.__
+	status: // Status code returned by the api. <br/>
-	mail: // If the mail has been sent and/or recorded in the database.__
+	mail: // If the mail has been sent and/or recorded in the database. <br/>
-	message: //Any success or error message described here.__
+	message: //Any success or error message described here. <br/>
   }